 The Sunday Farmer’s Market

 I’m a sucker for a good market and the city of Budapest has many.
 But most are closed on Sunday and only one is inside a ruin pub.
 Each Sunday, from 9am till 2pm, Szimpla Kert transforms into a garden of charming farmers’ market stands.
 There are several local vendors selling everything from fresh bread to veggies, organic spreads and even truffles.
 There’s also a new all-you-can-eat brunch Sunday morning in their salon upstairs with local ingredients served buffet-style.

 Szimpla for Coffee

 They have great coffee.
 They have free wifi.
 Need I say more?
-Most wouldn’t think to take an afternoon coffee break at a ruin pub but I actually think Szimpla is a really great place to visit during the day.
-You get a chance to see how bizarre some of the decor is and you’ll be sure to discover a corner or an entire room you might have missed while visiting at night.
+Most wouldn’t think to take an afternoon coffee break at a ruin pub.
+But I think Szimpla is a really great place to visit during the day.
+You can see how bizarre some of the decor is.
+Discover a corner or an entire room you might have missed while visiting at night.
 You can even bring your pet in with you (except during the farmer’s market).
 Another reason Szimpla Kert is great for that coffee date is it’s nice and quiet.
 Because silence is something you can bet you won’t find here on a Friday night.
 Or any night actually…

 I hope by now you’ve come to realize that Szimpla Kert is more than just a bar.
-It’s an iconic place in Budapest with an obvious presence in the community and you can be sure if I ever find myself in Budapest again, I’ll be looking forward to seeing what cool and amazing things they have added there.
+It’s an iconic place in Budapest with an obvious presence in the community.
+You can be sure if I ever find myself in Budapest again, I’ll be back to see what cool and amazing things they have added there.